billietlsfeir/REX-terraform-from-hero-to-superhero/docs/markdown/02-InfraAsCode/50-lifecycle.md

 # Infrastructure as Code
 ## Lifecycle

-IaaS is not one shot code ! (@retravailler la phrase)
+IaaS is not fire and forget code !

-if infrastructure need to evolve => update your code !
+If your infrastructure needs to evolve, update your code or get in trouble !